 How to prepare for the SAT?

-At Varsity Abroad we ensure that students know their SAT score expectations for the universities they want to apply to.
+At the University Advisor, we ensure that students know their SAT score expectations for the universities to which they want to apply to.
 In addition, we realize that not all students learn equally and therefore we have different options to suit their individual learning styles.

 What is a Good SAT Score?

 Each section in the SAT is scored out of 800 points.
-The optional SAT essay is scored out of 24 points.
 A perfect score will bring you to 1600 points.
 It is important to note that universities will likely focus on the individual parts of the SAT to compare your scores to the expected 50 percentile range of their students.
 Therefore, the individual scores, not just the sum, are what is important.